 Keep an eye out for local events related to your business that you can attend.
 Find out if there are opportunities to set up a booth.
 If not, get along and mix with a crowd of very targeted people who are there because they're interested in products, services and solutions related to what you offer.

 Between telling people about your website, taking along printed materials that feature your web address and handing out business cards, it can be a great way to get hot prospects exploring your webpages.

 Hand out business cards

 More than just ice-breakers and contact detail holders, eye-caching business cards can open doors to new business, new partnerships and new connections.

 They're like a confident handshake and a warm smile.
 And have even more impact when handed out with both.

-When people look at business cards, one of the first places they go to find out more about the person behind the ink is their website.
+When people look at custom business cards, one of the first places they go to find out more about the person behind the ink is their website.
 So, promote it proudly on your card.